-What Is IDX Real Estate?
+What is IDX

 IDX or Internet Data Exchange is why you and I are able to browse MLS listings online.
 More specifically, IDX is the set of rules, licenses, and technologies that allow real estate agents to access MLS listings, integrate them on their websites, and display them publicly.

-Since the mid 1990’s, the Internet has taken a larger and larger role in the real estate industry.
+Since the mid-1990s, the Internet has taken a larger and larger role in the real estate industry.
 As recently as 2017, the National Association of Realtors (NAR) said that 51 percent of homebuyers found the home they purchased online.
 The percentage is even higher for young people.

-This is largely thanks to IDX and availability of property listings online.
+This is largely thanks to IDX and the availability of property listings online.
 We created this article to provide a comprehensive look at IDX.
 We’ll go point-by-point through its various aspects and provide everything you need to know about what it does, why it exists, and the advantages it offers.

 Why Does IDX Exist?